stylify/web/content/docs/nuxt-module/index.md

 	filesMasks: [],
 	// Loaders are used during webpack build when compiler.mangleSelectors are set to true and when nuxt runs production build
 	// When a file is loaded by webpack according to defined loader, it's content
-	// will be mangled by Stylify Compiler.
+	// will be mangled by Stylify CSS Compiler.
 	// Loaders have the following structure
 	// {
 	//		test: /\.vue$/i,